Integrate with Adobe | HeyGen Academy

 You can now drag and position the video anywhere on your Adobe Express canvas.

-With the video added, you can fully customise your design using Adobe Express tools.
+With the video added, you can fully customize your design using Adobe Express tools.
 Add stock music, text, graphics, and other design elements to enhance your layout.

-If you want to include multiple avatar videos, just repeat the same steps to generate and add more HeyGen clips.

 When your project is complete, you can download it or share it directly.
 If you choose to share a link, you can control access or make it available to anyone with the link.